MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker.md

 <br>

 > [!NOTE]
-> Currently, search for all the members across the organization is supported in 1:1 chats with bots, task modules with Adaptive Card and tabs only.
+> Currently, search for all the members across the organization is supported in 1:1 chats with bots, Adaptive Card task modules and tabs only.
 It is not supported in other 1:1 chats, group chats or channels.

 ### Example
 Following is an example code for creating a People Picker with Organization search enabled: